Lab 07 – Non-parametric tests & Chi-squared tests

 Based on the research question, we can formulate the following hypotheses:

-- H₁: The permeability of the membrane at term is greater than the permeability at earlier stages (12-26 weeks).
+• H₁: The distribution of permeability at term is greater than early pregnancy.

 Note that this is a one-sided test, as we’re specifically interested in whether the permeability is greater at term, not just whether it differs.